BYU-FRoSt-Lab/cougars-base-station/CougMissionProcesses.md

     Modem command to disable thruster on vehicle

 2. Return To Home Command:
-    Tells vehicles to abort the mission and return back for retrieval
+    Commands vehicles to abort the mission and return back for retrieval

 3. Surface Command:
-    Tells vehicles to abort mission, turn fins up, and swim to surface.
+    Commands vehicles to abort mission, turn fins up, and swim to surface.

 anything else?